 Before your dog, cat or ferret can travel to the EU or NI for the first time after 1 January 2021, you’ll need to take the following steps.
 These steps are similar to the current process for taking your pet to the EU, but you’ll need an animal health certificate (AHC) instead of a pet passport.

-- Wait 21 days after the primary vaccination before your animal health certificate (AHC) can be issued.
+Wait 21 days after the primary vaccination before your animal health certificate (AHC) can be issued.

 As long as you keep your pet’s rabies vaccinations up to date, you will not need to get repeat vaccinations for repeat trips to the EU or NI.

 You must also take your pet to your vet no more than 10 days before travel to get an AHC.

 The AHC needs to be signed by an official vet.
 Check with your vet that they can issue AHCs for pets.

 You must take proof of: